Do Question Answering Modeling Improvements Hold Across Benchmarks?: Related Work

-Motivated by the danger of adaptive overfitting due to test set reuse \citep{dwork2015preserving}, a recent line of work examines whether \emph{systems} have overfit to particular test sets by taking existing systems and testing them on newly-constructed test sets \citep{recht2019imagenet,yadav2019cold,miller2020effect}.
+A recent line of work examines whether \emph{systems} have overfit to particular test sets by taking existing systems and evaluating them on newly-constructed test sets \citep{recht2019imagenet,yadav2019cold,miller2020effect}.
 Recent work has also studied whether higher-performing systems are more robust by studying the correlation between in-domain and out-of-domain improvements \citep{taori2020measuring,djolonga2020robustness}.

 In contrast, this work examines whether improvements from \emph{\modelingapproaches{}} hold across benchmarks.
-We train and test \modelingapproaches{} on a variety of existing and newly-constructed benchmarks, rather than testing systems on a new test set built for particular benchmark of interest.
+We train and test \modelingapproaches{} on a variety of existing and newly-constructed benchmarks.
 In this regard, our work is similar to the study of \citet{kornblith2019better}, who find that performance improvements on ImageNet are well-correlated with performance improvements on other benchmarks.